-You can turn an interface off with the interface command shutdown or turn it on with the no shutdown command.
-If an interface is shut down, it will display administratively down when using the show interface command, and the show running-config command will show the interface as shut down.
+You can turn an interface off with the interface command shutdown, and turn it on with the no shutdown command.
+If an interface is shut down, it'll display administratively down when using the show interface command.

+Another way to check an interface's status is via the show running-config command.
 All interfaces are shut down by default.